Making sense of Zettelkasten

 The emphasis on atomic notes that stick to one idea for each note seemed excessive.
 Supporting ideas provide context.
 Should they not occupy the same space?

 Finally, the digital version of Zettelkasten felt like old wine in a new bottle.
 Like I’m rereading Ward Cunningham’s idea of a Wiki or NV’s advice on maintaining one fact per note.
-At that point I was already using some of the ideas that practitioners of Zettelkasten propose such as unique identifiers, or a single folder for all notes, and it felt like the system was not offering me anything new.
+At that point I was already using some of the ideas that practitioners of Zettelkasten propose, such as unique identifiers, or a single folder for all notes, and it felt like the system was not offering me anything new.

 A decade has passed since then.
 I recently became aware of the Zettelkasten again, but this time and it makes sense.
 Maybe the time away from it has clarified my thinking.

 At the time, I misunderstood the nature of a Zettelkasten.
 I approached it as a note-taking system, which led me to compare it with my existing system.
-While it technically is a way to take notes, calling it a note-taking system obscures the essential point of a Zettelkasten, which is that the action of regularly working on your notes is the physical equivalent of sorting through your thoughts and refining them.
+While it technically is a way to take notes, calling it a note-taking system obscures the essential point of a Zettelkasten, which is that the act of regularly working on your notes is the physical equivalent of sorting through your thoughts and refining them.

 So anyway, here I am, revisiting my conclusions.